ACCTING 2503 - Accounting Systems and Data Analytics

 General Course Information

-Course Code ACCTING 2503 Course Accounting Information Systems Coordinating Unit Business School Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites ACCTING 1002 Assumed Knowledge Basic accounting concepts.
-Quota A quota may apply Course Description This course is an introduction to Accounting Information Systems: their role in organisations, particularly in support of strategic and operational decision-making and problem-solving, as well as operations support and management.
+Course Code ACCTING 2503 Course Accounting Systems and Data Analytics Coordinating Unit Accounting Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites ACCTING 1002 or ACCTING 1004 Incompatible Not available to students who completed ACCTING 2503.
+This course has had a title change from Accounting Information Systems to Accounting Systems and Data Analytics .
+Assumed Knowledge Basic accounting concepts Quota A quota may apply Course Description This course is an introduction to Accounting Information Systems: their role in organisations, particularly in support of strategic and operational decision-making and problem-solving, as well as operations support and management.
 Systems thinking; systems design & development; management perspectives on the IT support role to business (particularly security & ethics); trends, issues and concerns in IS; and end-user application software including accounting packages, reporting, and database management, are studied and assessed.

 The full timetable of all activities for this course can be accessed from Course Planner.